Is your child struggling to speak in public settings?

-Caring Cove facilitates a Child Selective Mutism & Social Anxiety Group for children ages 4 to 7 with a focus on interactive and relevant activities to target your child’s increased verbalizations and positive interactions with adults and peers through using evidence-based approaches.
+Caring Cove facilitates Selective Mutism & Social Anxiety Groups with a focus on interactive and relevant activities to target your child’s increased verbalizations and positive interactions with adults and peers through using evidence-based approaches.

 This group is typically held in-person at our Chatham Township, NJ, office for children to practice skills in a real-life setting with peers.
 Each week, children apply skills to specific anxiety-provoking situations, such as asking and responding to questions, taking attendance, reviewing the date & weather, and participating in an activity.
 Each child’s individual goals will gradually increase in difficulty, working up to a group presentation (e.g., Show & Tell).